imnana18/group10-final-project/README.md

 * The dataset contains 2,126 rows and 22 features extracted from Cardiotocogram (CTG) exams.
 The target variable is "Fetal_health," and there are 21 other features in the dataset.

 ## Repository Map
-Only important files are mapped and listed for easy reference.
+Main files are mapped with description and listed for easy reference.

 📁 `.ipynb_checkpoints`: main machine learning project code files.
    - `Datacleaning-checkpoint.ipynb`: cleaning data for analysis.